Jerry Holkins: Child's Play

 Holkins, along with Krahulik and their business manager Robert Khoo, founded the charity Child's Play in 2003.
 Child's Play is a charitable organization that donates toys and games to children's hospitals worldwide.
 The charity was founded in part to refute mainstream media's perception of gamers as violent and antisocial.
-As of 2017, Child's Play had processed $44,538,978 in donations since its inception.

 PAX gaming conventions

 PAX (originally known as Penny Arcade Expo) is a series of gaming culture festivals involving tabletop, arcade, and video gaming.
 PAX is held annually in Seattle, Boston, Philadelphia, and San Antonio in the United States; and Melbourne in Australia.

 PAX was originally created in 2004 by Holkins and Krahulik because they wanted to attend a show exclusively for gaming.
 Defining characteristics of the shows include an opening keynote speech from an industry insider, game-culture inspired concerts, panels on game topics, exhibitor booths from both independent and major game developers and publishers, a LAN party multiplayer, tabletop gaming tournaments, and video game freeplay areas.